EduardoZepeda/nexusStartPage/README.md

 # NexusStartPage
 A simple startpage with CRUD capabilities based on localStorage.
-It uses Backbone, Jquery and Bootstrap
+It uses Backbone, Jquery and Bootstrap You can see it working in this [link](https://eduardozepeda.github.io/nexusStartPage/)

 ### Activate localStorage
 This site relies on localStorage to store data.
 Please refer to your browser settings to activate it.